FORUM GUIDELINES AND RULES

 Together, we will continue to hold this site to a higher standard than is usually found elsewhere on the Internet.
 We will be civil with each other, respectful, thoughtful, and considerate.

 Anything that causes people to feel unwelcome or unsafe will be discouraged or removed, as will things that serve to detract from our high standard of intelligent discourse.
 Our mission is to engage, not to repel.

 Posts must be data-rich, fact-based, and constructive, especially if they are critical.
 We ask that all critical commentary be accompanied by thoughtful suggestions for improvement—or not offered at all.

-We expect people to maintain the same level of civility in posting that a polite person would at the dinner table of a wedding—before drinks are served.
+We expect people to maintain the same level of civility in posting that a polite wedding guest would have at the reception table —before drinks are served.

 We expect and require courteous interactions everywhere comments can be posted to the site.
 In an online community, social courtesies are observed, just as at a physical gathering.
 One doesn’t monopolize the conversation, pound the table about a single point until others’ eyes glaze over, insult their host or their fellow guests, or spew patently offensive slurs.
 Tactfulness is a reasonable expectation within a voluntary community.

 Please ask yourself these questions before making a post:

 - Does my post constructively illuminate an issue or answer a specific question?

 - If constructively critical, is it emotionally neutral and considerate?
 Does it offer specific, actionable solutions?